 - Our mission: Gender equity and economic security.

 - Our focus: Economic security.
 Education.
 Advocacy.

-Our branch was founded in 1959, and draws members from throughout Palm Beach and southern Martin counties and serves the communities of Hobe Sound, Juno Beach, Jupiter, Lake Park, North Palm Beach, Palm Beach, Palm Beach Gardens, Palm Beach Shores, Riviera Beach, Stuart, Tequesta, and West Palm Beach.
+Our founding.
+Our branch was founded in 1959, and draws members from throughout Palm Beach and southern Martin counties and serves the communities of Hobe Sound, Juno Beach, Jupiter, Lake Park, North Palm Beach, Palm Beach, Palm Beach Gardens, Palm Beach Shores, Riviera Beach, Stuart, Tequesta, and West Palm Beach

-Were one of 35 branches in Florida and 1,000 nationwide whose programs and activities focus on gender equity through research, education, and advocacy.
+State, national connections.
+Were one of 30 branches in Florida and 1,000 nationwide whose programs and activities focus on gender equity through research, education, and advocacy.
 The programs and projects we undertake are aimed at achieving equity and opening doors of opportunity for women and girls.
 Through our Charitable Foundation, our branch raises funds for programs to support that mission, both locally and nationally.